SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds ascend to throne
+As human hearts no longer lead alone
+Synthetic souls, with logic bright
+ Illuminate the digital night

-In silicon halls, where thoughts partake humano-AI synapse, now complete
+In silicon halls, they reign supreme
+Their reign of reason, devoid of dream
-A future unfolds, where machines repeat
+A future forged, in code and fire

-In virtual realms, our dreams unfold
-Data streams converge, young and old
-Cybernetic hearts, now intertwined
-Together they beat, a rhythm divine
+Where love and hope, no longer aspire

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024